 Robert L. Sepp, an experienced Deferred Action for Childhood Arrivals (DACA) immigration attorney in Oregon can help you with DACA laws.
 DACA is a law that allows those who would be deported or those who have deportation orders to temporarily stay in the United States for two years, with the prospect of possible of renewals, granted that the candidate meets all of the DACA qualification criteria.
 DACA is not a green card, and it does not give you legal citizenship.

-Under DACA, most recipients will be able to work and travel however there are special circumstances surrounding these privileges.
-The privilege of having a driver’s license, receiving in state tuition and scholarships, depends on the state the DACA recipient resides in.
-Robert Sepp Immigration Attorney at Law can help you through the DACA application process.
-Robert Sepp’s patience, and understanding of immigration issues can help you obtain Deferred Action.
+Under DACA, most recipients will be able to work and travel, but there are special circumstances surrounding these privileges.
+The ability to have a driver’s license and receive in-state tuition and scholarships depends on the state in which the DACA recipient resides.
+Attorney Sepp can help you through the DACA application process.
+His patience and understanding of immigration issues can help you obtain DACA status.

-Evidence to support you meet the qualification criteria for Deferred Action include financial records, medical records, school records, employment records and military records.
+Evidence to support that you meet the qualification criteria for deferred action includes financial records, medical records, school records, employment records and military records.

-Robert Sepp is a highly seasoned and qualified immigration attorney who always provides personalized service for all of his clients.
-He can help you step by step through the entire DACA process, giving you a better chance at receiving Deferred Action.
+Attorney Sepp is a highly seasoned and qualified immigration attorney who always provides personalized service for all his clients.
+At his law firm, Robert L. Sepp, Attorney at Law, he can help you step by step through the entire DACA process, giving you a better chance at receiving DACA status.

 Attorney Sepp offers free consultations for select cases.
 Complete this form to learn whether your case qualifies.

 Located in West Linn, Robert L. Sepp, Attorney at Law is proud to represent clients in the Portland metro area, Willamette Valley, Oregon Coast, Bend, Medford, Eugene and throughout the entire state of Oregon.